Gator-Motorsports/nmp_server/README.md

 `1khz_4`: produces 4 single static signal with name "1khz" at just under 1000 samples per second

-More test programs are currently a work in progress, feel free to make you're own on your local clone of the server.
+More test programs are currently a work in progress, feel free to make your own on your local clone of the server.